 What the sources and uses of funds statement tells you

 The cash flow statement tells exactly where a company got their money from and how it was spent.
 All cash received (inflows) by the company and spent (outflows) by the company is shown in this statement.
 The statement is created by listing the changes that have occurred in all of the balance sheet items between any two balance sheet dates.

 The cash flow statement shows how changes in balance sheet accounts can affect the cash which is available to a business.
 The projections in the statement help businesses, especially when planning short-term goals or investments, to see the current cash available for such actions.
 Management or investors can use the cash flow statement to pick up healthy or unhealthy trends regarding a company’s trading activities.

 What the statement is comprised of

 Generally, the statement consists of two sections: the source (where the money has come from) and the application (where the money has gone).

 The sources of funds originate from:

-- An increase in liabilities or a decrease in assets
+- A decrease in liabilities or an increase in assets

 - Net income after tax